cyber-essentials-cost

 Cyber Essentials Plus (CE+) costs more than base Cyber Essentials because it requires independent technical verification by an assessor from an Assured Service Provider.
 The base certification involves a reviewed self-assessment questionnaire.
 CE+ goes further: the assessor conducts hands-on testing against the same five technical controls.

 Testing includes external vulnerability scanning, internal network scanning, and end-user device configuration checks.
-The CE+ fee is higher than the CE fee, and the gap increases with organisation size because larger environments require more testing time.
+The CE+ fee is higher than the CE fee, and unlike the banded CE fee it's quoted individually: pricing scales with the scope and complexity of your environment (number of devices, internet-facing systems, and cloud services) rather than headcount alone.

 CE+ also requires a current Cyber Essentials certificate as a prerequisite, so the cost of CE+ for first-time applicants is the CE fee plus the CE+ fee.
 On renewal, organisations holding CE+ must renew both levels.